Monitor and Troubleshoot Long-Running File IQ Scan and Aggregation Jobs

 The System Status dashboard can be used to check the current activity of the scan and aggregation process on a volume basis using the Volume Scan Detailed Status panel.
 This panel provides a list of activities on a volume basis with some statistics:

-• Date and time of the last volume pull
+• Date and time of the last volume sync

 • Date and time of the last scan